NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Before diving into the technical side of things, it is worth mentioning minimalism as a non technical, or a less technical, solution to make frontends fast.

 Bloat is a very well known phenomenon in [software in general](https://en.wikipedia.org/wiki/Software_bloat) and in the web in particular.
-According to [the HTTP Archive](https://httparchive.org/reports/page-weight#bytesTotal), as of december 2024, the median desktop web pages loads 2.67 MB of data (almost 6 times the median web page from 2011).
+According to [the HTTP Archive](https://httparchive.org/reports/page-weight#bytesTotal), as of june 2025, the median desktop web pages loads 2.8 MB of data (5.8 times the size of the median web page from early 2011).

 On this subject, I recommend Maciej Cegłowski's hilarious talk: [The Website Obesity Crisis](https://idlewords.com/talks/bsite_obesity.htm):